cwoac/nvvim/README.md

 configuration is handled at the top of the script / python files.
 The main one is the extension for notes.
 By default, nvim uses `.md` and will ignore files with any other extension.

 ### Importing
-If you have a bunch of notes already, then copy `index.py` to the note dir and run it (you can delete it afterwards)
+If you have a bunch of notes already, then copy `index.py` to the note dir and run it (you can delete it afterwards) to populate the database with the details.

 ## TODO
 Quite a few things, although the code is quite usable as-is.